Why we exist

 Automation support

-Does it allow EAs, scalping, HFT?
+Allows EAs, scalping, HFT?
 Which platforms?
-Is a VPS available?
+VPS available?

-Notice what does not weigh: the "sign-up bonus."
-A bonus says nothing about a broker's quality — it's marketing bait.
-We ignore it.
+Notice what doesn't weigh in: "sign-up bonuses".
+Bonuses say nothing about broker quality — they're marketing bait.
+We ignore them.

 Our affiliate policy (transparent)